Inside the Posts Dashboard

-In the Posts Dashboard, you can also set an Embargoed column that will show each article's embargo date and time in your local time zone.
+In the Posts Dashboard, you can also display the Embargoed column that will show each article's embargo date and time in your local time zone.

 Creating a New Post

-You can create a new post in Entry Editor from directly within the Posts Dashboard by simply clicking on the ⊕ icon in the bottom-right corner:
+You can create a new post in Entry Editor from directly within the Posts Dashboard by simply clicking on the blue + icon in the bottom-right corner:

 Social, Search, and Facebook Instant Articles

 For every article you create and publish, there are ways to optimize for social, search, and Facebook Instant Articles.
 We show a thumbs up or thumbs down icon to indicate if the posts are optimized for each.